Mengw/vertxcombo/README.md

 It's a simple Combo Handler.

 it will be continuous improvement when I know more about vertx and java asynchronous.

+##Dockerlized

+Now has dockerlized images，just run：

+docker run -d -p 8998:8093 -e "appversion=0.0.2" --name vertxcombo jianglibo/vertxcombo /opt/run.sh

+If you want another conf.json file just add: -e "appconfig=http://some.reachable.url/vertxcomboconf.json", run.sh will download this config file automaticly.

+Imags is a little big,because I packed many yuilibrary version in images.

+If you need add your own files to be combined,just run into bash container,then add you files to /opt/staticyui, then commit docker container,then start with command shown above.

 ##Usage

 create a config file named conf.json in any folder,write content bellow: